HoK-matic/fermpi/README.md

     e.g. for the fermentation of bread dough

-  - gradual mode: the controller heats up and maintains consecutive temperatures levels.
+  - gradual mode: the controller heats up and maintains consecutive temperature levels.
 Each level will be maintained for a configured period of time before heating up to the next level.
 After the last level the heater is switched off.
 This mode can be used